kengz/openai_lab/source/includes/_DEVELOPMENT.md

 - `rl/util.py`: Generic util

 <aside class="notice">
-As the Lab grows, we may add more development guide.
+As the Lab grows, we will add more development guide as needed.
 </aside>